City Architect of Birmingham: 1966–73: Alan Maudsley

 Despite this, Maudsley did produce some designs for the city council.
 His focus was more towards public facilities, in a period when housing output was reaching its peak in Birmingham.
 Examples of facilities he designed or assisted in the design of include the Cannon Hill Park Boat House in 1967, which was designed in association with Edward L. Preston.
 The same two architects worked together to design the Perry Barr Refuse Disposal Works in 1969, although the design was changed significantly, including the removal of a 300 ft tall chimney.
 Although the design for Birmingham Central Library is largely accredited to John Madin, a prolific local architect, Alan Maudsley played a vital part in the design of the building.
-His changes to the original design by Madin to reduce costs are said to be the main causes for the problems that the structure is now experiencing, for example the decision to construct it out of pre-cast concrete panels as opposed to Travertine marble which had been suggested by Madin.
+His changes to the original design by Madin to reduce costs are said to be the main causes for the problems that the structure experienced, for example the decision to construct it out of pre-cast concrete panels as opposed to Travertine marble which had been suggested by Madin.
 Conservation projects were also part of Maudsley's work load and in 1969 he designed the renovation of the Kingston Row terraced houses which date back to 1780.
 Maudsley still assisted in the design of major housing projects, such as Bromford Bridge in the Bromford area of Erdington.
 The housing estate housed approximately 6,000 people when opened in 1968 with numerous high-rise tower blocks and low-rise blocks set alongside the M6 motorway.
 Maudsley also designed and masterplanned an estate of 64 single storey houses on Kingstanding Beacon in the Kingstanding area.